ml4ai/delphi/README.md

 March 12, 2018: The current version only works with the `adding_eidos_groundings` branch of [this fork of INDRA](https://github.com/adarshp/indra/tree/adding_eidos_groundings).
 We are actively working on integrating with the [main INDRA repo](https://github.com/sorgerlab/indra).
 We expect to be done in about a week.

-of INDRA, we are waiting on
-integration with INDRA